dujanhung/evtsbx-api-doc/lua/es_GUI.md

 >big icons are <i>technically</i> possible. however, it would increase memory usage, and cause lag.

 >[!IMPORTANT]
->only one icon could be shown at same time. if there are multiple of them called at a same time, there would be a cooldown of `0.5` seconds.
+>if there are multiple of them called at a same time, there would be a cooldown of `0.5` seconds.